 Whether you were at the original festival in 1969 or your visiting for the very first time, put Catskill Distilling Co. on your list of places to visit.
 On Friday, July 19, 2-5pm, experience “Back to the Garden with Music and Memoir.”
 Original ’69 performers, Ira and Maxine Stone, will be playing acoustic music.
 Sharon Watts will be sharing and signing her illustrated memoir “By the Time I Got to Woodstock.”.
 Wear your tie-dye, fringe, and bellbottoms – it’s going to be groovy!
+On Saturday, August 17, 9pm-12am, Somerville will be playing Songs from ’69.
 Saturday nights in August feature live music around the fire plus, art everywhere… Stop by, tour and taste.

 Celebrate the 50th anniversary of Woodstock at local dive bar, Hector’s Inn.
 Known for their cozy atmosphere, welcoming vibes and Woodstock roots, Hector’s Inn is a must when traveling in and around Bethel, NY.
 Grab a beer and your camera – if you’re lucky, you’ll chat with one of the old timers who have been traveling to Bethel since 1969.
 Saturday and Sunday, August 16 & 17, enjoy live music and meeting friends new and old as people from near and far fill this iconic Bethel bar.